Chad Moeller: New York Yankees

-2009 season
+Baltimore Orioles

-Moeller signed a minor league contract with the Baltimore Orioles on December 12, 2008, and made its Opening Day roster as a backup catcher.
+Moeller signed a minor league contract with the Baltimore Orioles on December 12, 2008.
+He was brought in to help mentor Matt Wieters during spring training.
+Moeller ultimately made the opening day roster as the backup catcher to Gregg Zaun.
 After batting .200 with a .259 on-base percentage in fifteen games, he was designated for assignment on May 29 when the Orioles promoted top catching prospect Matt Wieters from the Triple-A Norfolk Tides.
 Moeller cleared waivers five days later and was assigned to the Tides.
 Moeller was recalled to Baltimore on August 7 when the Orioles traded catcher Gregg Zaun to the Tampa Bay Rays.

-2010 season

 Moeller was signed to a minor league contract which included an invitation to spring training with the Baltimore Orioles on December 4, 2009.
 He was granted his release on April 1 after not making the team.

+New York Yankees (second stint)

 On April 3, Moeller signed a minor league contract with the New York Yankees.
 On May 20, he was called up to the Major League roster to back up Francisco Cervelli after another injury to Posada.
 He played his first game of the season on May 29, starting against the Cleveland Indians.
 On June 21, Moeller was designated for assignment to clear room on the roster for outfielder Colin Curtis, returning to the Scranton Wilkes-Barre Yankees on June 26.
 He was called up again on September 1.

+Colorado Rockies

+On January 19, 2011, Moeller signed a minor league deal with the Colorado Rockies.
+However, he was released on March 11.

 Personal life

-Moeller is a cousin of MLB players Chris Cron, C. J. Cron, and Kevin Cron.
+Chad lives happily in Arizona with his three children.
+Moeller is the cousin of MLB coach Chris Cron, who is the father of C. J. Cron, and Kevin Cron.

-Moeller now teaches, coaches, instructs, has camps, and does video analysis of catching and hitting instruction for youth baseball.
+Moeller is now a youth baseball instructor and owns a batting cage facility in Scottsdale, Arizona.
+He is also the owner and operator of Team Dinger, which fields several youth baseball teams in Arizona.
+In 2016, he worked with Tim Tebow to help the former quarterback prepare for a career as a baseball player.